Florida Laws on Undue Influence

 The most common challenge to the validity of a will or trust is undue influence.
 According to Florida law, if all or any portion of a will or trust is proven to be the product of undue influence, then the whole will or trust (or that portion procured by undue influence) is invalid.
 Undue influence is also grounds for invalidation of pay-on-death beneficiary designations and lifetime transfers and gifts.

-For the party challenging a will or trust on the grounds of undue influence, the challenge is determining what type of evidence is required to shift the burden of proof to the proponent of the will or trust, who is often the alleged undue influencer.
+For the party challenging a trust or will on the grounds of undue influence, the challenge is determining what type of evidence is required to shift the burden of proof to the proponent of the will or trust, who is often the alleged undue influencer.

 The seminal Florida Supreme Court case of In re: Estate of Carpenter held that a presumption of undue influence affecting the burden of proof arises when: